travis-ci/docs-travis-ci-com/user/getting-started.md

 ### Step two: Activate GitHub Webhook

 Once you're signed in go to your [profile page](https://travis-ci.org/profile).
 You'll see a list of your repositories.
 Flip the on/off switch for each repository that you want to hook up on Travis CI.
-Then visit the GitHub webhooks page for that project and paste your GitHub username and Travis CI token into the settings for the Travis CI service if it is not already pre-filled.
+Then visit the GitHub Webhooks & Services page for that project, click on "Configure services", then "Travis", and paste your GitHub username and Travis CI token into the settings for the Travis CI service if it is not already pre-filled.

 ###  Step three: Add .travis.yml file to your repository